• Skip to main content

 There is some evidence for this theory.
 For example, growth spurt symptoms are related to immune suppression (and fevers) and sleep regression, both signs of disequilibrium in the body.

 And a growing brain is a HUNGRY brain.
-Even during equilibrium when children are not actively going through a growth spurt, a 5-year-old’s brain uses more glucose than an adult’s bigger brain.
+Even during equilibrium, when children are not actively going through a growth spurt, a 5-year-old’s brain uses more glucose than an adult’s bigger brain.

 At age 4, the brain uses 43% of the body’s total energy expenditure!